-Should I go to the ER or dentist’s office for a dental emergency?
+Should I Go to the ER for My Dental Emergency?

-The reason it is encouraged that you seek help from an emergency dentist for other types of injuries is that they are considered to be “urgent” but not life-threatening.
+The reason it is encouraged that you seek help from an emergency dentist for any other type of dental emergency than the ones above is that they are considered to be “urgent” but not life-threatening.
 Also, your dentist is fully capable of treating toothaches, knocked-out teeth, soft tissue injuries, chipped teeth, or even lost crowns and fillings.
 So, avoid the long wait times at the ER and let a skilled dentist provide start-to-finish care in less time.

 The reason you should see your dentist instead of visiting the emergency room is that:

 - Your dentist has the educational and professional knowledge and background to treat most emergencies.
 A general doctor can only treat your symptoms in most cases.

 - You will not have to deal with long wait times at your dentist’s office, as staff will work to schedule a time when you can come in.